Inputs

 Calculations

-Input calculations are calculations using inputs (i.e. density, solids %, formula cost, the ratio between two ingredients) and are added on the recipe side of an experiment.
+Input calculations are calculations using inputs (e.g. density, solids %, formula cost, or the ratio between two ingredients) and are added on the recipe side of an experiment.
 Since recipes are defined before an experiment runs, input calculations cannot reference output values.
 However, they can incorporate outputs from component recipes used as ingredients.

 Groups

 Input groups are collections of inputs (ingredients and process parameters) that can be added to recipes in bulk.
-Input groups can be used to:
+Examples include a standard mixing setup with predefined speed and time, or a starter recipe with a default binder and solvent.

 • Quickly add multiple inputs at once when editing a recipe or defining workflow steps